-Google provides translated versions of our Help Center, though they are not meant to change the content of our policies.
-The English version is the official language we use to enforce our policies.
+Google provides translated versions of the Advertising Policies Help Center, though they're not meant to change the content of the policies.
+The English version is the official language used to enforce Google Ads policies.
 To view this article in a different language, use the language dropdown at the bottom of the page.

 Learn more about the Misrepresentation policy.